-tiscreport.org is the World's largest Open Data Registry committed to ending Modern Slavery, joining up Transparency In Supply Chains (TISC) reporting globally.
-As an open data initiative, it meets the compliance requirements of section 54 of the Modern Slavery Act 2015 of the Home Office, and was announced at the Home Office TISC event on the 21st March 2016.
+tiscreport.org is the World's largest Open Data platform committed to ending corruption, supply chain labour abuses and modern slavery, joining up Transparency In Supply Chains (TISC) reporting globally.
+As an open data initiative, it meets the compliance requirements of section 54 of the Modern Slavery Act 2015.

 - share your annual TISC statement for your company